fetis/30-seconds-of-angular/snippets/getting-components-of-different-types-with-viewchild.md

 ---

 # Content
-It's possible to use @ViewChild to require components of different types using dependency injection.
+It's possible to use @ViewChild to query for components of different types using dependency injection.

 In the example below we can use `@ViewChildren(Base)` to get instances of `Foo` and `Bar`.

+This also applies for @ViewChildren and @ContentChild/Children.

 ```typescript
 abstract class Base {}